 - The first step to preparing for these questions is to remind yourself of the attributes the company wants – reread the job ad.

-- Practise explaining these examples – many graduates don’t show themselves in the best light they could.
+- Practise explaining these examples.
 Use the CAR structure: explain the Circumstances (or background), the Actions you took and the Results (or outcomes).
 If you’re talking about when you worked in a team, focus on what you did.

 Interviewers will want to see how you handle pressure